fohlab/itm4n.github.io/_posts/2020-04-10-windows-server-netman-dll-hijacking.md

   <img src="/assets/posts/2020-04-10-windows-server-netman-dll-hijacking/08_procmon-stack-trace-symbols.png">
 </p>

-We can see that the `CLanConnection::GetProperties()` is called here.
+We can see that the `CLanConnection::GetProperties()` method is called here.
 In other events, the `CLanConnection::GetPropertiesEx()` is called instead.
 Let's see if we can find these methods by inspecting the COM objects exposed by __NetMan__ using [OleViewDotNet](https://github.com/tyranid/oleviewdotnet).

 <p align="center">
   <img src="/assets/posts/2020-04-10-windows-server-netman-dll-hijacking/09_oleviewdotnet-netman-classes.png">